 Langtang region comprises beautiful places with both natural and religious tenets.
 From holy lakes of Gosaikunda to natural hot springs, we can explore a variety of landscapes in this region.
 Trekkers can enjoy the diverse culture and lifestyle of Sherpa and Tamang people.
 People here are earning their living through tourism and yak farming.
 Yak cheese factory here is also one of the destinations to be at.
 People here are believed to be from the Tibetian origin.
 Hence you can also experience cross-cultural diversities of Tibetian and Nepali ethnic groups.
 A lifestyle of Tamang, Lama, Gurung, and Sherpa community living in this region look similar to Tibetians.
-Hindus and Buddist devotees visit this region with religious faith.
+Hindus and Buddhist devotees visit this region with religious faith.

 Flora and Fauna of Langtang Region